-2 3 4 5 6 7 8 (b) statements of exemption from the Shoreline Substantial Development Permit requirement for uses and developments within shorelines that are specifically listed in PMC Section 29.01.770 (4).
+- (b) The Shoreline Administrator is authorized to grant or deny requests for statements of exemption from the Shoreline Substantial Development Permit requirement for uses and developments within shorelines that are specifically listed in PMC Section 29.01.770 (4).
 The statement shall be in writing and shall indicate the specific exemption of this SMP that is being applied to the development and shall provide a summary of the Shoreline Administrator's analysis of the consistency of the project with this SMP and the SMA.
-The letter shall be sent to the applicant and maintained on file in the offices of the Shoreline Administrator.
-10 11 12 (c) Statements of exemption may contain conditions and/or mitigating measures of approval to achieve consistency and compliance with the provisions of this SMP and the SMA.
-13 14 15 (d) A denial of an exemption shall be in writing and shall identify the reason(s) for the denial.
-The Shoreline Administrator's decision may be appealed pursuant to PMC 29.01.810, Appeals.
-16 17 18 (e) Exempt activities requiring a JARPA shall not be conducted until a statement of exemption has been obtained from the Shoreline Administrator.
-19 (3) Interp pretations of Exemptions: 20 21 22 23 (a) Exemptions shall be construed narrowly.
-Only those developments that meet the precise terms of one or more of the listed exemptions may be granted exemption from the Shoreline Substantial Development Permit process.
-24 25 26 27 28 29 30 (b) A development or use that is listed as a conditional use pursuant to this SMP, or is an unlisted use, must obtain a Shoreline Special Use Permit even though the development or use does not require a Shoreline Substantial Development Permit.
-When a development or use is proposed that does not comply with the bulk, dimensional, and performance standards of this SMP, such development or use can only be authorized by approval of a Shoreline Variance Permit.
-31 32 (c) The burden of proof that a development or use is exempt from the permit process is on the applicant.
-33 34 35 (d) If any part of a proposed development is not eligible for exemption, then a Shoreline Substantial Development Permit is required for the entire proposed development project.
-36 37 38 (e) The Shoreline Administrator may attach conditions to the approval of exempted developments and/or uses as necessary to ensure consistency of the project with the SMA and this SMP.
+The letter shall be sent to the applicant and maintained on file in the offices of the Shoreline Administrator. - (c) Statements of exemption may contain conditions and/or mitigating measures of approval to achieve consistency and compliance with the provisions of this SMP and the SMA. - (d) A denial of an exemption shall be in writing and shall identify the reason(s) for the denial.
+The Shoreline Administrator's decision may be appealed pursuant to PMC 29.01.810, Appeals. - (e) Exempt activities requiring a JARPA shall not be conducted until a statement of exemption has been obtained from the Shoreline Administrator.

+(3) Interpretations of Exemptions:

+- (a) Exemptions shall be construed narrowly.
+Only those developments that meet the precise terms of one or more of the listed exemptions may be granted exemption from the Shoreline Substantial Development Permit process. - (b) A development or use that is listed as a conditional use pursuant to this SMP, or is an unlisted use, must obtain a Shoreline Special Use Permit even though the development or use does not require a Shoreline Substantial Development Permit.
+When a development or use is proposed that does not comply with the bulk, dimensional, and performance standards of this SMP, such development or use can only be authorized by approval of a Shoreline Variance Permit. - (c) The burden of proof that a development or use is exempt from the permit process is on the applicant. - (d) If any part of a proposed development is not eligible for exemption, then a Shoreline Substantial Development Permit is required for the entire proposed development project. - (e) The Shoreline Administrator may attach conditions to the approval of exempted developments and/or uses as necessary to ensure consistency of the project with the SMA and this SMP.
 Additionally, nothing shall interfere with each responsible local government's ability to require compliance with all other applicable laws and plans.